tejuscs/adb_azure/adb-connect-with-vs/adb-connect-with-vs.md

 As a database user, DBA or application developer,
 1. Create a development system from a pre-built Platform images
-2. Configure a secure connection from your development system to your autonomous database using Visual Studio, Oracle SQL Developer, and SQLCL.
+2. Configure a secure connection from your development system to your autonomous database using Visual Studio, Oracle SQL Developer, and SQLcl.

 ### Required Artifacts